H. John Riley Dual Degree Engineering/MBA Program

 - Supply Chain Management

 The admissions committee will not review your application until all of the following required materials have been received.
 All supplemental application materials (transcripts, essay etc.) should be uploaded to the online application.
 No materials need to be mailed.

 - Admissions Interview (at the discretion of the committee)

-Admission to the H. John Riley Dual Engineering/MBA Program will depend upon an undergraduate's academic record, GMAT or GRE, and other application materials.
+Admission to the H. John Riley Dual Engineering/MBA Program will depend upon an undergraduate's academic record and other application materials.
 Students are admitted to the program with the understanding that they are on track for a five-year dual degree.